 Various extra curricular opportunities are offered to pupils to stretch our gifted and talented pupils, and to offer invaluable opportunities for pupils to perform in front of an audience:

 - Keele University Degree Performance Recitals

 - Pop Up Restaurant

 All pupils sit an assessment at the completion of each unit of work as well as at the end of each half term.
 These are used to track progress and tailor any necessary intervention for pupils.

 - There is 60% of internal assessment and 40% of external assessment

 - The Performance element of the course is 30% and requires 4 minutes of performance, both solo and ensemble (to include at least 1 minute of ensemble)

 - The Composition element of the course is 30% and requires two compositions.
-One composition is a free choice piece, and one composition to a brief set externally by AQA – both to be completed in year 11
+One composition is a free choice piece, and one composition to a brief set externally by Eduqas– both to be completed in year 11

-- The listening element of the course is 40% and includes 8 questions based upon general listening to a variety of musical genres and 4 questions are based upon two set works (3 Beatles songs and Haydn’s Clock Symphony mvt2)
+- The listening element of the course is 40% and includes 8 questions based upon general listening to a variety of musical genres and 2 questions are based upon two set works, for EDUQAS the set works are Toto’s Africa and Bach’s Badinerie.

 How can parents support their child and Sir Thomas Boughey Academy with Music?